The following key points apply to the Achmmach deposit mineralisation:

 Using this data, ONHYM produced an unclassified resource estimate of 9.57 Mt containing 1.09% Sn at a cut-off grade of 0.50%.
 This estimate does not comply with the JORC guidelines and therefore was not classified as Mineral Resources under this code.

 As a result, additional resource definition work was undertaken by Kasbah with the aim of defining a JORC-compliant resources.

-The last JORC 2012 compliant resource upgrade revised by QG in November 2014 underpins this Study.
+The lastest JORC 2012 compliant resource upgrade was revised by QG in November 2014.
 It is based on the completion of 270 diamond drill holes totalling 102,905 m.
-The resource estimate, based on a cut-off grade of 0.50% Sn.
+The resource estimate is based on a cut-off grade of 0.50% Sn.
 Table 3 2 shows the breakdown of the prevailing Mineral Resource at Achmmach.